Get Rid Of White Water Mold and Pink Slime In 10 Steps

 1. Clean Your Filter

 I can make one promise to you.
 If white water mold is in your water, I gaurentee it's in your filter.
-Best bet is to thoroughly backwash and clean your sand or DE filter.
+Best bet is to thoroughly backwash and clean your sand or DE filter with a dedicated filter cleaner.
 You can also remove the grids from your DE filter, spray them off, reinstall them, and add the appropriate amount of DE.
 Spray your cartridge filter out and use a filter cleaner.
 If your cartridge filter is too old, simply throw it away and get a new one.

 2. Balance The Water